any-docs/css/content/guides/selectors/selectors_and_combinators/index.md

 ### Namespace separator

-The [namespace separator](/en-US/docs/Web/CSS/Reference/Selectors/Namespace_separator) is another combinator that is generally used in conjunction with the {{CSSXref("@namespace")}} at-rule.
+The [namespace separator](/en-US/docs/Web/CSS/Reference/Selectors/Namespace_separator) is another combinator that is generally used in conjunction with the `@namespace` at-rule.
 This combinator is denoted by a single pipe character (`|`).
 It enables limiting [type selectors](/en-US/docs/Web/CSS/Reference/Selectors/Type_selectors) and the [universal selector](/en-US/docs/Web/CSS/Reference/Selectors/Universal_selectors) to a specific namespace.
 For example, by defining a namespace such as `@namespace SVG url('http://www.w3.org/2000/svg');`, you can include selectors that target elements nested in an SVG namespace only.
 Declaring `SVG|a` would match links within SVGs and not those in the rest of the document.
 Namespacing can be useful to target MathML, SVG, or other XML-based content within your HTML.

 #### CSS